Man arrested after three people found dead at property in Co Louth

 “A male, aged in his 30s, has been arrested and is currently detained at a station in the Garda North West Region under Section 4 of the Criminal Justice Act 1984.”

-A blue and white forensic tent has been set up close to the property.
+A blue and white forensic tent could be seen set up close to the property.

 Gardai and forensic investigators in white overalls were present at the scene.